On this page:

 - desired start & end dates of job/internship

 Once approved, we will follow up with CPT course registration information.
 Please be conscious of your job offer start date and the time it takes to process CPT applications.

 Step 3: Submit CPT application to ISS

-While the University has general regulations governing scholastic eligibility for continuation, the majors in Applied Mathematics and Computational Finance and Risk Management have adopted additional requirements in order to make the best use of the limited facilities and resources available and to provide reasonable assurance of academic success.
+While the University has general regulations governing scholastic eligibility for continuation, the majors in AMath and CFRM have adopted additional requirements in order to make the best use of the limited facilities and resources available and to provide reasonable assurance of academic success.
 The following criteria and procedures will be applied to all undergraduate students for determining continuance in the program:

 - Students must take AMATH and/or CFRM required courses such that they are able to graduate within the limits dictated by the University's Satisfactory Progress Policy.

-- Students must earn a minimum 2.0 cumulative GPA across all AMATH and CFRM courses taken.
+- Students must earn a minimum 2.0 cumulative GPA in courses applied to the major.